• Skip to main content

 Anxiety

-Dogs may experience an increase in anxiety as they age which could be generalized or in a specific situation such as when left alone.
+Dogs may experience increased anxiety as they age, which could be generalized or associated with a specific situation, such as when left alone.

 It can sometimes translate into aggression towards their humans, other pets in the family, strangers…anyone really.

-Has it been awhile since you’ve brushed your dog’s teeth?
-Has it become increasingly difficult as he’s gotten older?
+Has it been a while since you’ve brushed your dog’s teeth?
+Has it become increasingly difficult as they have gotten older?

-That’s a bit of a vicious circle because the more irritable he gets, the harder it is to brush, the harder it is to brush the more likely he’ll start to suffer from dental disease.
+That’s a bit of a vicious cycle because the more irritable they get, the harder it is to brush.
+The harder it is to brush the more likely they will start to suffer from dental disease.

 The pain your dog will experience as a result can easily lead to aggression.